Free: A Local's Guide to the Smokies

 Frequently Asked Questions

-What are the hours for West Prong Trail Trailhead?
+What are the current hours for West Prong Trail Trailhead?

-West Prong Trail Trailhead is located at Townsend TN 37882.
-Use the directions button for navigation.
+West Prong Trail Trailhead is listed at Townsend TN 37882.
+Use the directions button for current routing, traffic, and drive time from your lodging.

 Explore More